Moria refugee camp

 After the first project, a new board was selected and started working towards the same goal, this time it was possible to collaborate with Eurorelief, an NGO in charge of the main section of the Moria refugee camp in Lesvos, Greece (the largest refugee camp in Europe).

-The second EfR project consisted of the design, funding, procurement, and installation of a 25KWp Solar PV system to reinforce the capacity of the grid and try to avoid as possible the duration of black-outs (mainly increased in the winter as the heating demand increases).
+The second EfR project consisted of the design, funding, procurement, and installation of a 25kWp solar PV system to reduce the frequency and the duration of black-outs (mainly increased in the winter as the heating demand increases).

-It took seven months of preparation before the team traveled to Greece to install the solar PV system, during this time the team had to get the required training, design the solar PV system, get the required funding (the most difficult part) and make sure the components were safely shipped to the destination.
-During 3 long and sunny weeks, the team worked against the clock to install 90 solar PV modules, 2 inverters, and required cabling and electrical protection devices.
+It took seven months of preparation before the team traveled to Greece to install the solar PV system, during this time the team completed the required technical training, designed the solar PV system, raised the required funds (the most difficult part) and make sure the components were safely shipped to the destination.
+During 3 long and sunny weeks, the team worked against the clock to install 90 solar PV modules, 2 inverters, and the necessary cabling and electrical protection devices.

-This project is expected to displace the use of 9,000 liters of diesel per year, or about €12,600 (based on the local price of diesel), this resource can then be used by the NGOs to improve other areas of the camp.
-Additionally, this also implies that around 24,000 Kg of CO2 is not going to be emitted.
+We estimate that the project is displacing the use of 9,000 liters of diesel per year, which saves about €12,600 (based on the local price of diesel), that can be used by the NGOs to improve other areas of the camp.
+This corresponds to a reduction of the camp's CO2 emissions by around 24,000 kg of CO2 per year.